-In case you haven’t heard, the PointsBet horse betting site is going live soon!
+In case you haven’t heard, the PointsBet is going live soon with horse betting site!
 This brand has entered a ten-year partnership with BetMakers which will enable it to offer fixed odds betting on horse racing in NJ.

 PointsBet Horse Betting Site Review